jlnunes/price-crawler-uy/README.md

-# price-crawler-uy
+## price-crawler-uy
-An elemental -and probably out of date- price crawler for Uruguayan supermarkets' web pages.
+#An elemental -and probably out of date- price crawler for Uruguayan supermarkets' web pages.
-\n It is a price web crawler, just as you seen on TV!
+It is a price web crawler, just as you seen on TV!